Is Cholesterol In Whey Protein Powder Bad? (A Nutrition Coach Answers)

 Can You Still Take Protein Powder If You Have High Cholesterol?

-Yes, you can still take protein powder if you have high cholesterol.
 In fact, supplementing with whey protein powder can lower cholesterol (and blood pressure), according to this study published in the Journal of Clinical Nutrition.

 When it comes to any health or fitness goal, all foods can and should be part of an overall balanced diet, especially when they are foods you enjoy.
-The key is to focus on the overall “dietary pattern,” meaning the foods that you eat on a regular basis.

 This lines up with the AHA/ACC recommendation discussed above, including consuming lean protein.

-Protein powder is an excellent source of lean protein.
-But I recommend that my clients aim for no more than a third of their daily protein intake to come from protein powder, with the rest coming from whole food sources of protein.
+However, I recommend that my clients aim for no more than a third of their daily protein intake to come from protein powder, with the rest coming from whole-food sources of protein.

 For most people, this means no more than 1-2 servings of protein powder per day (providing 25-50g of protein).